Prescription Drugs and Controlled Substance Offenses

 - No intent – Most criminal offenses require the State of California to prove that the defendant had the requisite mens rea, or state of mind, at the time of the commission of a crime.
 Usually, this requires the prosecutor to prove that the defendant “knowingly” or “intentionally” did something.
 When the defendant is a doctor, pharmacist, nurse, or other healthcare professional we are often able to convince a jury that there was no intent on the defendant’s part to commit a crime.

 Hire a San Diego Prescription Drug Offenses Attorney

 If you are under investigation for a prescription drug offense or a controlled substance offense in San Diego, or have already been charged, you need to work with a skilled and committed defense attorney.
-For immediate help, contact the law office Domenic J. Lombardo, an experienced San Diego prescription drug and controlled substance offenses attorney, by dialing 619-232-5122.
+For immediate help, contact Domenic J. Lombardo, an experienced San Diego prescription drug and controlled substance defense attorney, by calling 619-232-5122.
 Mr. Lombardo provides a free and confidential consultation in cases involving prescription drugs and controlled substances in San Diego, Chula Vista, Coronado, Point Loma, Ocean Beach, Pacific Beach, La Jolla, University City, Kearney Mesa, North Park, Hillcrest, National City, Imperial Beach, San Ysidro, El Cajon, La Mesa, Spring Valley, La Presa, Lakeside, Santee, Poway, Escondido, San Marcos, Encinitas, Del Mar, Solana Beach, Carlsbad, Oceanside, Vista, Fallbrook, Spring Valley and throughout San Diego County and the state of California.